wi-fighters/54-svg-checkmark-peteco83/README.md

 3. Target the `hover` state of the `svg` element.
 Set its `transform` to `scale(1.5)`.
 Experiment: See how it looks if you target the `path` element instead (with the id `check-mark` that we exported earlier).
 This is because the `svg` element has this `viewBox` attribute which is not scaling.
 This is why we need to target the `svg` element this time.

 4. Add a transition to the `svg` so the scaling happens smoothly in **both directions**, and so it feels like the animation responds quickly to user interaction.

+5. When your `svg` has an `active` state, target its child with the id `check-mark`.
+Give it a `stroke` property of `#55D21A`.

+6. Update your `transition` ruleset so that:
+    - the same transition applies to a change in any property
+    - with one set of curly brances, you're targeting the `svg` element, as well as any of its descendants.
+    - Test that this works by clicking and holding the check mark.
+The scale and color change should both transition smoothly.